Xibel/select2-tailwindcss/README.md

 # select2-tailwindcss

 select2-tailwindcss is a Tailwind CSS Stylesheet for the Select2 selectbox.
+The example style is located in the /src/css folder.
+Please take a look for the Tailwind CSS classes I used.
+If you want a working example installed locally in your own dev environment, please follow the next instructions.

 ## Installation